Based on the slides by @ramonvictor available here

 });

 In the example above, the control flow would execute the queue following the sequence we see in the comments.
-Basically method by.binding
+Basically method by.binding would only run once browser.get promise is resolved, and so on.

 So, you don't need to worry about calling runs() and waitsFor() blocks.